aws/aws-sdk-php-zf2/README.md

     echo $this->s3Link('my-object');
 ```

-You can also create signed URLs by passing a third argument which is the expiration date:
+You can also create signed URLs for private content by passing a third argument which is the expiration date:

 ```php
 <?php echo $this->s3Link('my-object', 'my-bucket', '+10 minutes');
 ```

-### CloudFront
+### CloudFrontLink View Helper

 To create CloudFront link in your view: